alongenosar/ios-sdk/README.md

 ```

 ## Step 4: Facebook and Twitter authentication (Optional)
-If you plan on using Snappers' Facebook or Twitter authentication, We require some additioanl keys in the info.plist file
+If you plan on using Snappers' Facebook or Twitter authentication, We'l require some additional keys in the info.plist file

 - a
-*b
+	* b
--a
+- a
-*b
+	* b

 Either add them manually or use the following instructions: